Uniforms of the New Zealand Army: Korean War uniforms

 Due to the harsh and freezing conditions of the Korean winter Allied forces had to source suitably protective clothing by any means available.
-The British issued the "1950 Combat dress" which was based on the U.S. Army M1943 Uniform Commonwealth troops often had to wear a mix-and-match of British and American cold weather clothing, depending on supply, proximity, and availability.
+The British issued the "1950 combat dress" which was based on the U.S. Army M1943 uniform Commonwealth troops often had to wear a mix-and-match of British and American cold weather clothing, depending on supply, proximity, and availability.

 Malayan conflict, Borneo

-British-pattern Battle Dress was worn until the late 1950s, with British-issue "Jungle Greens" being used as field wear with Beret or Khaki Cap and British Boonie hat (usually called a "J hat") during the Malayan Emergency, and Borneo.
+British-pattern Battle Dress was worn until the late 1950s, with British-issue "Jungle Greens" being used as field wear with Beret or Khaki Cap and British Boonie hat (usually called a "giggle hat" by Australians and a "J hat" by New Zealanders) during the Malayan Emergency, and Borneo.

 Vietnam War

 In Borneo in 1966, the New Zealand rifle companies wore coloured bands on their jungle hats as a means of recognising and identifying friendly forces in the jungle.
 The C Company band was black.
 C Company and D Company formed the basis of the first infantry deployment into Vietnam, Victor Company, with black becoming the colour of the company.

 When Victor Company arrived in 1967 the Company members wore a black cravat embroidered with a small white Kiwi bird.
-At first this was worn as part of the formal dress (although never official) but as the "JGs" worn by New Zealanders were almost identical to their Australian counterparts, the cravat was then sometimes worn on operations to distinguish the New Zealanders from the Australians, especially with the first and second Victor companies.
+At first this was worn as part of the formal dress (although never official) but as the Jungle Greens ("JGs") worn by New Zealanders were almost identical to their Australian counterparts, the cravat was then sometimes worn on operations to distinguish the New Zealanders from the Australians, especially with the first and second Victor companies.

 The New Zealand artillery battery serving in Vietnam also used a black cravat with an embroidered white Kiwi bird for both dress uniform and sometimes as field wear.

 New Zealand adopted Australian JGs from 1967 and were initially supplied from 1 ATF stocks.
-Subsequent New Zealand-made JGs were made with one difference in that the shirt pocket flaps were V-shaped and the pockets pleated, otherwise they were identical.
-In 1968, the Australian military replaced the straight breast pockets of their field shirts with slanted pockets and the shirt was designed to be worn outside of the trousers, in the style of American jungle fatigues.
+Subsequent New Zealand-made JGs were made with one difference in that the shirt pocket flaps were V-shaped and the pockets pleated, otherwise they were identical to the Australian JGs.

+In 1968, the Australian military replaced the straight breast pockets of their field shirts with slanted pockets, and the shirt was designed to be worn outside of the trousers in the style of American jungle fatigues.
 Additional pockets were placed on the upper sleeves of the shirt.
 The Australian soldiers nicknamed this updated uniform the "pixie suit" (for the slant of the pockets resembling pixie ears.)
 The new uniform was adopted by both Australian and New Zealand forces but both remained in use, depending on supply.
-The New Zealand-issue "pixie suits" were made in New Zealand.
+New Zealand-issue "pixie suits" were made in New Zealand.
 Boots were Australian-issue jungle boots.